Published: May 29, 2019 Last Updated: Jun 3, 2023Views: 2487719 min. read

-For years, Android users have been waiting for dark themes in both the system as well as app interfaces.
+For years, Android users have been waiting for android Q dark mode in both the system as well as app interfaces.
 The recent increase in the number of Android apps that offer Dark Mode clearly shows the growing popularity of the feature.

 While system-wide dark theme settings have been seen in Android devices for a while, it’s yet to make an official debut.
 Currently, the third beta release gives a preview of how it will work when it is introduced later in the year.
 The quick settings menu has a toggle feature for enabling the dark theme throughout the system and extending to system notifications and apps that support the Dark Mode functionality.